French Apple Cake

 - 2 tablespoons bourbon substitute with dark rum or brandy

 - Preheat oven to 350 degrees.
 Grease a 9" round springform pan with cooking spray.

-- Bake 40-50 minutes, or until golden brown and a toothpick inserted into the center comes out clean.
+- Bake on the middle rack of the oven for 40 minutes or until golden brown and a toothpick inserted into the center comes out clean.
 Cool 10 minutes on a wire rack, then remove from pan.
 Serve warm for best results.

 - If you prefer not to use alcohol, omit it all together.

 - Serve this French apple cake recipe with a light dusting of powdered sugar and vanilla ice cream or freshly whipped cream if desired.

 - I highly recommend using a springform pan with removable bottom for this cake, but if you don't have one on hand, use an 8 or 9" cake pan sprayed well with cooking spray, line the bottom with parchment paper and spray the parchment with cooking spray as well.

 - Store leftover cake at room temperature for 2-3 days or in the refrigerator for up to 5 days.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.